The next municipal election is October 18, 2021.

 Automated Vote Counting

 The Town of Whitecourt will be using electronic tabulators for the municipal election.
 Many municipalities across Canada now use electronic tabulators as they offer a secure, accurate, and reliable voting solution.
 As always, the Town of Whitecourt’s goal for the municipal election is to maintain voter confidence, enhance voter experience, and ensure accurate and timely results.
-Bylaw 1487 and 1487-1 outline procedures for electronic voting.
+Bylaw 1487 and all amendments thereto outlines procedures for electronic voting.

 Learn about guidelines relating to election signage in Whitecourt.